Amdrija/personal-website/content/posts/concurrent-algorithms/index.md

 If a correct process invokes `leader()`, then the invocation returns and eventually, some correct process is permanently the only leader.

 For the `leader()` to be implemented, we must assume an eventually synchronous system.
-There is a time after which there is a lower and an upper bound on the delay for a process to execute a local action, a read or a write in shared memory. he time after which the system becomes synchronous is called the global stabilization time (GST) and is unknown to the processes.
+There is a time after which there is a lower and an upper bound on the delay for a process to execute a local action, a read or a write in shared memory.
+The time after which the system becomes synchronous is called the global stabilization time (GST) and is unknown to the processes.

 This model captures the practical observation that distributed systems are usually synchronous and sometimes asynchronous.